demofrager/config/README.md

-# NixOS configurations synced to folder .sync on the system.
+# NixOS configurations for the future.